KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 ## Why Linux?

+Linux is widely used in servers, cloud services and networking.
+These are 5 key features that make Linux a top choice for businesses and developers:

 **1. Stability and Reliability:**
 Linux systems are known for their stability and reliability.
 They can run for years without needing a reboot, which is a critical requirement for servers and continuous operation systems.
 This stability makes Linux a favourite for servers and systems where uptime is crucial.